font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-multicloud.md

 kubectl config get-contexts --output=name
 ```

-Determine which are the contexts in your federation and assign them to a variable:
+Determine the contexts in your federation and assign them to a variable:

 ```bash
 export CLUSTERS="gce-us-west1 az-us-central1 aws-us-east1"